Mark-W-Miller/StellarSwarm/README.md

 # StellarSwarm (skeleton)

-This is a stripped-down starter: one full-page Three.js canvas with a 2D canvas layered on top for overlays.
-No UI chrome yet—just enough structure to build the new game from scratch.
+New TypeScript skeleton: one full-page Three.js canvas with a 2D overlay canvas.
+The arena is a voxel-style square with golden-ratio triangular walls, and a camera controller handles drag-rotate plus arrow-key panning.
+A small orange cross marks the view center.

 ## Quick start